 - The future

 - The evolution of Arkitip is vital to its success.
-The magazine changes every 6 issues in size and format.
 We are constantly thinking and re-thinking the role of creativity in our lives and the magazine is currently exploring new avenues to document this.
 Stay tuned for more features in the magazine that document the artistic process.